2019–20 Luxembourg Cup

 The 2019–20 Luxembourg Cup was the 95th year of the football knockout tournament in Luxembourg.
-A place in the 2020–21 Europa League is available to the winners of this season's competition.
-The cup began on 4 September 2019 and was scheduled to end in May 2020.
+The cup began on 4 September 2019.

 F91 Dudelange were the defending champions after winning the Luxembourg Cup final in the previous season over Etzella Ettelbruck by the score of 5–0.

-On 22 April 2020, the cup was abandoned due to COVID-19 pandemic in Luxembourg.
+On 22 April 2020, the cup was abandoned due to the COVID-19 pandemic in Luxembourg.